mwdev22/svc-init/rest/README.md

 - `github.com/swaggo/swag` for OpenAPI generation
 - `github.com/mwdev22/gocfg` — configuration helper used in examples
 - `github.com/mwdev22/rest` - internal helper library used by the template to create and configure HTTP servers

+# Note

+Personally im a big fan of flat layouts, and use standard only when the project is expected to grow significantly.